 100g ground almonds

 2 tbsp ginger syrup (if you don’t have the aforementioned ginger party brand, any other kind of ginger syrup would be fine)

 Preheat the oven to 180c.
 Grease and line the bottom of a 20cm cake tin.

 Lightly beat the olive oil, sugar and ginger syrup together, add the eggs and beat until the mixture is well blended.

 Sift in the flour, ground almonds and baking powder and lightly fold into the oil and egg mixture until the batter is smooth.
 Finally, fold in 100g raspberries.

 Pour this batter into the lined cake tin.

 Cut the apricots in half and remove the stones.
 Arrange the halved apricots, skin side down, on the top of the cake.
 Place the remaining raspberries on top.
 Bake for 1 hour or until a skewer inserted into the middle of the cake comes out clean.
 If the cake is getting a little dark on top, cover with a piece of baking paper.

-This cake is beautiful served warm as a pudding with extra ginger syrup and a trickling of cream if your diet allows – although bear in mind that it is quite delicate until it’s completely cooled.
+This cake is beautiful served warm as a pudding with extra ginger syrup and cream – although bear in mind that it is quite delicate until it’s completely cooled.

 Subscribe to Blog via Email